 Sign-Up Bonus and Earning Miles

 Why would that busy parent be concerned with using the card all year?
-Because after your first year ends, you get your coveted Discover it Miles Card offer credited to your account: all miles earned are doubled, with no limit!
+Because after your first year ends, you get your coveted sign-up bonus offer credited to your account: all miles earned are doubled, with no limit!

-The typical Discover it Miles Card user may differ from the above picture, but anyone too busy to track a dozen or so credit cards who still enjoys traveling with their family will enjoy the Discover it Miles Card.
+The typical user may differ from the above picture, but anyone too busy to track a dozen or so credit cards who still enjoys traveling with their family will enjoy the card.

 This card’s normal rate is 1.5x on all purchases, making it an easy all-around card.
 But the first year double miles bonus really sweetens the deal!

-Essentially, you’re getting 3x points for each dollar spent as long as you keep your Discover it Miles Card for the whole year.
+Essentially, you’re getting 3x points for each dollar spent as long as you keep your Discover Miles card for the whole year.

 That shouldn’t be too tough to do, since there’s no annual fee ($0) or any other restrictions.

-Additionally, you get a 0% APR for the first 14 months on the card.
+Additionally, you typically get an intro APR on the card.
 Useful if you want to free up some cash for something else!

 Card Drawbacks: Weak Second+ Year and No Partners